← All Articles

 • Complimentary conference passes for their teams

-• Equity or revenue sharing for conference growth
+• Revenue sharing for conference growth contributions

 Performance Documentation System Track comprehensive speaker data: